 10 Jul 2013: Australian Christians urged to vote for the Lordship of Christ.

-11 Jan 2014: The Huffington Post thinks that they do mix.
+11 Jan 2014: The Huffington Post agrees that religion and politics do mix.

 15 Oct 2018: the Gospel of the Kingdom.